 The Common Challenges New Interns Face

 Like most interns, you are ready to start gaining professional experience, but the first day on the job can be frustrating if your expectations are not met.
-Here's how to sustain professional competence and ensure your internship is valuable and enjoyable.
+No matter the circumstance, each experience you have will further your professional abilities.

 Take a Rational Approach to Problems

-First, remember that you must pay your dues as an intern to eventually get the full-time job of your dreams.
-There is a lot to learn about the organization, its people, its mission, and the clientele it serves, and much of that learning takes place while doing the run-of-the-mill work.
+First, remember that in most intern programs, people believe you should pay your dues as an intern before getting a full-time job.
+There is much to learn about an organization, its people, its mission, the clientele it serves, and much of that learning takes place while doing the run-of-the-mill work.

-SOLUTION: By changing your perspective of menial tasks, you may turn a disadvantageous situation into one of advantage.
-For example, while making the coffee you might make interesting acquaintances.
+If you can change your perspective of menial tasks, you may turn a disadvantageous situation into one of advantage.
+For example, while making the coffee you might make some professional acquaintances.
 While filing documents, you can learn more about company operations.

-Problem 2: You Have Not Been Compensated for Your Work
+You May Not Be Compensated for Your Work

 It is not unusual for interns to feel overwhelmed, and many are certainly given a heavy load with minimal training.
 Persevere in the early stages, and give yourself some time to come up to speed.
 If you feel pressured by your supervisor, explain that you want to take the time necessary to do a good job and minimize mistakes.